 As I exited Bloomingdale’s, I walked the rest of East 59th Street to Central Park and then the length of Central Park West to Columbus Circle and back to Plaza Hotel the around the southern tip of Central Park.
 The weather started to get gloomy but I continued on.

 Most of the livery cabs I passed were standing around gossiping with one another.
 They are getting more and more expensive.
 A ride for $100?
-You got to be kidding me.
+You have got to be kidding me.
 I am not surprised that the tourists are balking at this.
 You just don’t see them as busy as they once were.

 I took the long trip now back up East 59th Street and walked back up the way I came, passing the all the sites but from the other side of East 59th Street.
 There are some interesting restaurants and shops I will have to explore while by the underneath path of the Queensboro Bridge.
 They seemed to have taken the underpart of the bridge and renovated it.